O. J. Childress

-Orin J. Childress (born December 6, 1976) is a former American football linebacker who played one season with the New York Giants of the National Football League (NFL).
-He was drafted by the Giants in the seventh round of the 1999 NFL Draft.
-He played college football at Clemson University and attended McGavock High School in Nashville, Tennessee.
+Orin J. Childress (born December 6, 1976) is an American former professional football linebacker who played one season with the New York Giants of the National Football League (NFL).
+He was selected by the Giants in the seventh round of the 1999 NFL draft.
+He played college football at Clemson University.
 Childress was also a member of the Amsterdam Admirals, San Francisco 49ers and Carolina Panthers.